Become a Counsellor

 Practical Experience

-Throughout the programme you'll take part in:
+Throughout the programme, you will take part in:

 • Skills practice sessions